 1. Understanding Purple Feet

 Purple feet syndrome is a rare medical condition characterized by purple discoloration of the feet.
-Also known as acrocyanosis occurs when there is poor blood flow to the feet and other dependent tissues, typically accompanied by cold weather.
+Also known as acrocyanosis occurs when there is a restricted blood flow to the feet and other dependent tissues, typically accompanied by cold weather.
 The condition can also be associated with certain medical conditions such as diabetes, obesity, and Raynaud's disease.
 In most cases, the cause of purple feet syndrome is unknown.

-Blue or purple feet are a kind of Vascular disease, and vascular disease is the leading cause of death in the world.
+Purple feet are a kind of Vascular disease, and vascular disease is the leading cause of death in the world.
 It includes any condition that affects your circulatory system, like peripheral artery disease, which produces purple feet.

 Western Modern Medicine and Traditional Chinese Medicine are leading the treatment of Vascular diseases all around the world.